Planned Obsolescence

 Cyberpunk...but not Cyberpunk

-What is Zone 17?
+So, what is Zone 17?

-Art Styles 3
+Art Styles Continued

 While most of the original artists and art pieces were very good, we were never satisfied with the results.
 Oh, the quality was usually fine, but there were challenges making all the pieces look as if they came from the same hand.
 The homogeneity of design was very important to us, and we just couldn’t reach it.
 One of the styles we tried was silhouettes.
+Love ‘em, but they were tough to replicate with vehicles and gear.

 Art Styles